Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Introduction

 \section{Introduction}

-Adversarial attacks, also known as evasion attacks, on machine learning models have garnered significant attention due to their potential to compromise the models' reliability and security \cite{szegedy2013intriguing}.
-While early research primarily focused on adversarial attacks on computer vision models, there has been a growing interest in the vulnerability of audio processing models, particularly speech processing systems, to such attacks \cite{carlini2018audio, qin2019imperceptible, schonherr2019adversarial, olivier2023assessing}.
-Concurrently, efforts to enhance noise robustness have been undertaken to improve the usability of speech processing systems in various environments \cite{dua2023noise}.
+Adversarial attacks, also known as evasion attacks, on machine learning models have gathered a lot of attention due to their potential to compromise the models' reliability and security~\citep{szegedy2013intriguing}.
+Initially, research primarily focused on adversarial attacks targeting computer vision models, but there has been a growing interest in the vulnerability of audio processing models, especially speech processing systems, to such attacks.
+At the same time, efforts to enhance noise robustness have been made to improve the usability of speech processing systems in various environments~\citep{dua2023noise}.
 However, the relationship between noise robustness and adversarial robustness in the audio domain remains largely unexplored.

-This paper contributes to filling this gap by investigating whether noise-augmented training can also improve adversarial robustness of speech recognition systems.
+This paper builds upon and extends our previous work~\citep{pizzi2024reassessing} by offering a broader and more rigorous evaluation of the relationship between noise robustness and adversarial robustness in ASR systems.
+Beyond the earlier study, which focused solely on white-box attacks, the current work incorporates both white-box and black-box adversarial attacks and includes the SI-SDR metric for a perceptual assessment of distortion.
+These additions enable a more comprehensive and generalizable analysis of how noise-augmented training affects adversarial robustness across diverse threat models and model types.

-Noise robustness, also known as environmental robustness \cite{ko2017study} reflects a model's ability to maintain performance despite exposure to various forms of noise and perturbations.
-Given that real-world audio data often includes inherent noise and environmental disturbances, ensuring noise robustness is essential for reliable audio processing and analysis \cite{virtanen2012techniques}.
+Noise robustness, also known as environmental robustness~\cite{ko2017study}, reflects a model's ability to maintain performance despite exposure to various forms of noise and perturbations.
+Given that real-world audio data often includes inherent noise and environmental disturbances, ensuring noise robustness is essential for reliable audio processing and analysis~\citep{virtanen2012techniques}.